Former prosecutors, judges join push for new trial in Alabama death row case

 Executive director Robert Dunham said the renewed focus on the case “may be an indicator that after George Floyd and the public recognition that race has overwhelmingly infected death penalty cases, that people who might not have spoken in the past are now coming forward.”

-Johnson’s attorneys with the University of California at Berkeley’s Death Penalty Clinic and the Southern Center for Human Rights declined to comment on this week’s filings, citing his ongoing legal cases.
+Johnson’s attorneys with the University of California, Berkeley, School of Law’s Death Penalty Clinic and the Southern Center for Human Rights declined to comment on this week’s filings, citing his ongoing legal cases.

 One challenge in Johnson’s case is pending at an appeals court.
 Carr’s brief and others calling for a new trial were filed in a circuit court, where the case is on hold pending the appeals court’s outcome.
 The Alabama attorney general’s office declined to comment on the new briefs and the case’s status on Wednesday.